wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 dirty values in the write set.
 Written elements are unlocked by clearing the lock status bit and copying ct into the version field with a normal store instruction.

+The second read validation is necessary, because it prevents non-serializable schedule as shown in the example below.

+**Non-serializable Schedule Example:**
+{% highlight C %}
+/*
+  In this example, we omitted the validation step after locking the entire write set.
+ */
+   Txn 1         Txn 2
+Begin @ 100
+  Read  A
+  Read  B
+                Read  C
+             (Begin Commit)
+                Lock  A
+              Commit @ 101
+                Write A
+                Finish
+(Begin Commit)
+  Lock  A
+Commit @ 102
+  Write A
+{% endhighlight %}

 One of the advantages of performing post-read validation on every transactional load is that no read set validation is required for read-only transactions.
 Read-only transaction only validates every single read to make sure every value it accesses is consistent with the begin timestamp.
 No validation phase or write phase